 Companies now see cloud as a base.
 They want to utilize as many of the available cloud services as possible and then build on top of it.
 By doing this, they’re able to make use of the tools that the cloud offers.
 Those tools have grown from simple storage and authentication to more advanced offerings like AI and predictive analytics.

 Significantly, security teams finally accept cloud as a viable option.
 These teams were previously skeptical but now believe that cloud is largely more secure than on-premises data centers.
 They know that vendors have large teams dedicated to security – and that these vendors depend on security for their success.
 Vendors continue to both improve their already substantial security and to offer additional security services.
-Most of the large cloud vendors and many Software as a Service (SaaS) vendors now let you manage your own keys separate from their infrastructure.
+Most of the large cloud vendors and many software-as-a-service (SaaS) vendors now let you manage your own keys separate from their infrastructure.

 New ways to embrace cloud

 As well as moving to the cloud, more businesses are utilizing the cloud in new and more encompassing ways.
-Many businesses see Platform as a Service (PaaS) solutions as the way forward because they meet both their current and future needs.
+Many businesses see platform-as-a-service (PaaS) solutions as the way forward because they meet both their current and future needs.
 Businesses utilizing PaaS models can essentially build their own future by focusing on development and deployment with speed and agility.
 These early adopters are looking to get ahead of the game, believing most businesses will be on PaaS models in the future.

 The embrace of development and deployment has also seen an increase in DevOps on the cloud.
 Here, development and operations teams work together, simplifying processes and further speeding up deployment.
 In most cases, a cloud development project now goes hand in hand with at least some DevOps efforts.

 Along with a change in processes has come developments to support them.
-Companies’ cloud initiatives now realize additional benefit in the almost out-of-the-box support for high availability (HA) and disaster recovery (DR).
+Companies’ cloud initiatives now realize additional benefits in the almost out-of-the-box support for high availability (HA) and disaster recovery (DR).
 Cloud providers use of multiple data centers and easy failover makes it easy to almost natively support failover within a data center and to other data centers.
 For those who remember the days of having to duplicate entire server farms just to get DR, this represents a welcome, and in some cases unlooked for, benefit.

 The push for integration most shows in the rise of cloud-based integration tools.
 These tools connected a wide range of cloud-based SaaS and PaaS platforms, allowing businesses to do more with their cloud setups.
 There’s a reason why Salesforce bought Mulesoft and why tools like Zapier seem to have popped out of nowhere.
 These tools are now supported by a large number of SaaS services looking for better integration options.